Ceramic Body Armour

 A manufacturer of ceramic armour for military vehicles and personnel was seeking expertise regarding pressure-cast forming of armour components.

-Our expertise in advanced ceramics, both in terms of materials knowledge, prototyping facilities and consultancy services, enabled us to work with the client to:
+Our expertise in advanced ceramics, combining materials knowledge, prototyping facilities, and consultancy services, enabled us to work with the client to:

 - Provide facilities for casting trials

 - Establish composition for feedstock slurry for alumina plates